 Last, there are copyrights.
 A copyright will protect the code itself as well as some elements of the pictorial and graphic layout of the app.
 Copyright protection exists the moment the app is saved in tangible form (when it is saved to a hard drive), but there are additional measures that need to be taken to make the copyright stronger and protectable in infringement hearings.

 Perhaps the most important component of an intellectual property portfolio, however, is the strategy that goes into building and maintaining it.
-A great deal of thought, budgeting and foresight should go into developing an IP strategy that ensures your IP is well protected so that you can get paid.
+A great deal of thought, budgeting, and foresight should go into developing an IP strategy that ensures your patents, trademarks, and copyrights are well protected so that you can get paid.

 Please visit our Global IP Services page to learn more about Harness Dickey’s expertise in the different areas of intellectual property law.
 Please email email@example.com if you have questions about protecting your own growing IP portfolio.